 Maratha Palace Tanjore or Thanjavur Palace

 Museum of Art – Thanjavur Palace

 A part of the palace houses the Museum of Art.
 This is a very strange building with a tall bell tower with open windows standing at the entrance.
-Different walls of central courtyard bear entirely different facades.
-Giving an impression of a forced patch up work overtime or to depict various times.
+Different walls of the central courtyard bear entirely different facades.
+Gives an impression of forced patch-up work overtime or depicts various times.
 As you enter a huge Brahma statue in dark grey stone greets you.
-The courtyards have the stone sculptures excavated from the region.
+The courtyards have stone sculptures excavated from the region.
 The upkeep and documentation can definitely be better.
 The paint was falling on sculptures as the palace was undergoing maintenance.
 I wonder if the sculptures are worth displaying in a museum.
 Are they not worth protecting and maintaining as well?

 There is a small Buddhist gallery in the corridor.
 One hall with colorfully decorated walls and ceilings with a statue of Raja Serfoji houses the Chola Bronzes.
 Definitely, not the best pieces.
 But the pleasure of watching creations in situ is felt only when you stand there.

 You can go to the top of this building to see the upper part of the palace.
 There is an interesting inverted lotus-shaped ceiling.
 And there are niches and windows on the outside view.
 I went to the top to get a distant view of the Big Temple.
 But was disappointed to know that there is no such view.
 Then there is a 92 feet long bone of a whale on display here.
 Though again lying in complete neglect.
 There are remnants of some paintings on the wall with dominant red and black.
 The style is definitely what we know as Tanjore’s trademark style.
 But whether there were any precious stones on them or not cannot be said by looking at them during a visit.